nestordemeure/letMeNERSCthatForYou/scripts/readme.md

 */5 * * * * /global/cfs/cdirs/nstaff/chatbot/letMeNERSCthatForYou/scripts/api_worker_restarter.sh
 ```

+You can use `scrontab -l` to vizualize it and `scrontab -e` to tweak it.

 ## Various Scripts

 * `local_chatbot.sh` starts a chatbot running on the current node,